Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Experiments

-\paragraph{Baselines.} We compare AGDC with two representative baselines: LayoutTransformer~(LT)~\citep{gupta2021layouttransformerlayoutgenerationcompletion}, an autoregressive model tailored for sequential data generation but limited by discretization, and DLT~\citep{levi2023dltconditionedlayoutgeneration}, a non-autoregressive diffusion model specifically designed for graphic layout generation that jointly models discrete and continuous values.
-Matching our hardware, we evaluate LT with 18-bit precision~(the maximum precision achievable with a batch size of 2 on a single NVIDIA A6000 GPU), while retaining hybrid vector representations for both DLT and AGDC.
+\paragraph{Baselines.} We compare IPAM with two representative baselines: LayoutTransformer~(LT)~\citep{gupta2021layouttransformerlayoutgenerationcompletion}, an autoregressive model tailored for sequential data generation but constrained by token discretization, and DLT~\citep{levi2023dltconditionedlayoutgeneration}, a non-autoregressive diffusion model designed for graphic layout generation that jointly models discrete and continuous values.
+For a fair comparison, we evaluate LT using 18-bit precision (the maximum precision achievable with a batch size of 2 on a single NVIDIA A6000 GPU), while retaining the original hybrid vector representations for DLT and IPAM.